-Along with LTV, affordability is also a major player when large mortgages are assessed.
+Along with LTV, affordability is also a major player when mortgages are assessed.
 Big mortgages mean big repayments, so a lender needs to assess whether or not the mortgage you’ve applied for will be affordable.
 Affordability is based on your income as well as any outstanding loans and expenditures.
-Lenders need to have the comfort of knowing that you’re financially capable of taking on such a large mortgage.
+Lenders need to have the comfort of knowing that you’re financially capable of taking on a large commitment.

-For standard mortgage amounts, lenders will usually lend up to 4-5x your annual gross salary.
+For regular mortgage amounts, lenders will usually lend up to 4-5x your annual gross salary.
 If you’re self-employed, then assessments are typically made on 4-5x your net profit and dividends for directors.
 If you’re a high earner and require a large mortgage, lenders may lend more than the industry standard of 4-5x your income/profits.
 In some cases, lenders that specialise in larger mortgages may even lend up to 7x your income.

 Using a large mortgage for a development